darkeris345/Ababa-Movies-List-server/README.md

 JWT_SECRET=YOUR_JWT_SECRET_KEY
 ```

-4. There is import.js file in the root folder, use it to upload moviesDB.movies.json file to your database.
-You can upload json file to database manually or use import.js.
+4. There is an import.js file in the root folder, use it to upload moviesDB.movies.json file to your database.
+You can upload JSON files to the database manually or use import.js.

 ```bash
 node import.js --import
 ```

-if you want to delete all data from database:
+if you want to delete all data from the database:

 ```bash
 node import.js --delete
 ```

-# Giving user the admin type
+# Giving the user the admin type

 There are two types of users: Admin and User.
-Admin users additionally have the ability to add, edit, and remove movies from the movie list.
-Users have only read-only access to the movie list, they can only view the list, add those movies to their favourite list and remove them.
+Admin users can additionally add, edit, and remove movies from the movie list.
+Users have only read-only access to the movie list, they can only view the list, add those movies to their favorite list, and remove them.

 ## Adding Admin Type using Postman